 The Time Clock provides a record of time spent at each assigned clinical education setting and will be due at the end of each rotation.
-The student MUST clock in and out using a computer at the facility. \\In the event of a missed clock in or clock out, the student must email the Clinical Coordinator with the missed clock in/out time.
-On the following class day, the student must then see the Clinical Coordinator to sign their missed clock in/out sheet.\\
+In the event of a missed clock in or clock out, the student must email the Clinical Coordinator with the missed clock in/out time.
+On the following class day, the student must then see the Clinical Coordinator to sign the missed clock in/out sheet.